-The interest rate for the PLUS Loan is fixed at 7.9% and interest is charged from the date of the first disbursement until the loan is paid in full.
-An origination fee of 2.5% is deducted proportionately each time a disbursement is made.
+The interest rate for the Direct PLUS Loan for graduate students is fixed at 6.31% for loans disbursed July 1, 2016 through June 30, 2017 and interest is charged from the date of the first disbursement until the loan is paid in full.
+Interest rates will be determined on an annual basis; however, rates for the specific academic year borrowed will be fixed for the life of the loan.
+An origination fee is deducted proportionately each time a disbursement is made.
 The repayment period for a Direct PLUS Loan begins at the time the PLUS Loan is fully disbursed, and the first payment is due within 60 days after the final disbursement.
 However, you may defer repayment while you are enrolled at least half-time, and for an additional six months after you cease to be enrolled at least half-time.

 You must complete a Direct PLUS Loan Master Promissory Note (MPN) online at www.studentloans.gov using your FSA ID.
 The MPN is a legal document in which you promise to repay the loan and any accrued interest and fees to the U.S. Department of Education.
 The MPN explains the terms and conditions of the loan and can be used for PLUS Loans that a graduate student receives over a period of multiple academic years.

 You must also complete the Entrance Counseling at www.studentloans.gov using your FAS ID.
 The student type needs to be "graduate or professional" for the Entrance Counseling.